fic2/dockerfiles/ocdb/README.md

 ### Usage

 The `ocdb` endpoint is exposed internally on the port 443.
-The webservice can be launch and made accessible on the host's port 8080 with the command:
+The webservice can be launched and made accessible on the host's port 8080 with the command:

     docker run -d -p 8080:443 fic2/ocdb:latest